-I often get confused between Encryption and Signing as both processes use public key and private key.
+I often get confused between Encryption and Signing as both processes use the public key and private key.
 So, I thought to write a blog post about it so that I can look up to it the next time I get confused.

 For Asymmetric Encryption, the sender uses a public key to encrypt the data and the receiver uses the private key to decrypt the encrypted data.